 - I don’t write fake reviews for anyone for any reason – Ever!

-- I only review businesses where I’ve been a customer or supplier and I clearly identify my role in my review.
+- I only review businesses where I’ve been a customer and I clearly identify my role in my review.
 Here’s what Google says about this.
 “Don’t post reviews on behalf of others or misrepresent your identity or affiliation with the place you are reviewing.”

 - I don’t write bad reviews because I know how devastating they can be to a business.
 Don’t hate on me for not hating on others.